Gary Jacobson (golfer)

 Gary Jacobson (born c.
 1953) is an American former PGA Tour professional golfer.

+Career

-He finished in a tie for fifth at the 1977 U.S. Open.
+Jacobson finished in a tie for fifth at the 1977 U.S. Open.
 He played on the PGA Tour in 1978, making only two cuts in 15 tournaments.

 As of May 1979, Jacobson was beginning to change careers.
 He was learning to be a sales representative at Northern Printing of Minneapolis.